Campaign guidance

 Campaign brief

-A welcome email should match why someone joined.
-Give Emailgic the signup source, promised value, brand tone, and the first action that would make the relationship useful.
+Start from the signup context before choosing layout or copy.
+A welcome email template should match why someone joined, the promised value, brand tone, and the first action that would make the relationship useful.

 - The first activation step you want them to take